 January 29, 2021 Update – It didn’t take long for this no-frills, full-size, inline-six powered Chevy Biscayne to find a new home.
 While this one got away, please reach out either by email or call Rudy directly if you’d like to be informed when we come across something similar.

 Not every 1966 full-size car Chevrolet produced was a V8-powered SS hardtop.
-It’s probably safe to say that the vast majority of full-size Chevys sold that year were basic, no-frills transportation examples such as this inline-six powered Biscayne two-door sedan the current caretaker has for sale here on Craigslist in Harrisburg, Pennsylvania with a reupholstered interior and an asking price of $9,600.
+It’s probably safe to say that the vast majority of full-size Chevys sold that year were basic, no-frills transportation examples such as this inline-six powered Biscayne two-door sedan the current caretaker listed in January 2021 on Craigslist in Harrisburg, Pennsylvania with a reupholstered interior and an asking price of $9,600.
 The Collector Car Market Review Online Tool confirms falls between this guide’s current #2 “Very Good” estimate of $8,825 and its #1 “Excellent” appraisal of $13,575.
 We love the only modification performed on this no-frills survivor is a brake system upgrade for safety.
 No harm, no foul, in our opinion.
-If you are serious about buying this Biscayne, you can start the conversation by texting the private seller at (717) 514-9268.
-When you connect, please remember to mention you saw their Chevy sedan featured here on GuysWithRides.com.
-Good luck with the purchase!

 Here’s the seller’s description: